Before we define what calibration means, I want you to understand the below scenario:

-- Equipment which requires calibration because of an agreement.
-An example is a customer before progressing into a contract will see to it that the equipments that will produce their product are calibrated.
+- Equipment that requires calibration because of an agreement.
+An example is a customer, where before progressing into a contract, they need to ensure that the equipment that will produce their product is calibrated.

-- All measuring and testing equipment (standards) having an effect on the accuracy or validity of calibrations.
-These are the master standards that we used to verify other instruments or equipments for their accuracy.
+- All measuring and testing equipment (standards) affecting the accuracy or validity of calibrations.
+These are the master standards, go-no-go jigs, check masters, reference materials, and related instruments that we used to verify other instruments or measuring equipment for their accuracy.

 When you have your measuring instruments calibrated, see to it that it has a calibration label where details of its calibration

-date and due date are seen, also includes serial number, certificate number and person-in-charge of the calibration which depends on the calibration lab.
-Also, if needed, a void seal is placed to protect it from unauthorized adjustment.
+date and due date are seen, also includes a serial number, certificate number, and person-in-charge of the calibration which depends on the calibration lab.
+Also, if needed, a ‘void’ seal is placed to protect it from any unauthorized adjustment.

-A calibrated Instrument with labels are useless if the calibration certificate is not available, so be sure to keep it safe and readily available once requested.
+A calibrated Instrument with labels is useless if the calibration certificate is not available, so be sure to keep it safe and readily available once requested.

 Be cautious to check calibration certificates once received, not all calibrated instruments are performing the same as you expected, some have a limited use based on the result of the calibration. you must learn how to read or interpret the results in a calibration certificate.

 Every measuring instrument needs calibration but not all measuring instruments are required to be calibrated.
 Below are some of the reasons or criteria to consider before having an instrument calibrated.
 This may save you some time and money.

 - It is not critical in your process ( just to display a certain reading for the purpose of functionality check).